Imanolasolo/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 Author: Imanol Asolo

-Files to learn and teach about pinters and arrays.
+Files to learn and teach about pointers and arrays.

 Each Directory contains a file and a README explaining the tasks and instructions.